 Part II of FIPPA provides for a right of access to records in the custody or under the control of the ministry, subject to certain exemptions.
-Notably, section 17 of FIPPA provides a limited exemption for third party information that reveals a trade secret or scientific, commercial, technical, financial or labour relations information supplied in confidence where disclosure of the information could reasonably be expected to result in certain harms.
-Any trade secret or any scientific, technical, commercial, financial, or labour relations information submitted to the ministry in confidence should be clearly marked by the Primary Applicant/Recipient.
+Notably, section 17 of FIPPA provides a limited exemption for third party information that reveals a trade secret, or scientific, commercial, technical, financial, or labour relations information supplied in confidence where disclosure of the information could reasonably be expected to result in certain harms.
+Any information submitted to the ministry in confidence should be clearly marked by the Primary Applicant/Recipient.

-The ministry will provide notice before granting access to a record that might contain information referred to in section 17 of FIPPA so that the affected party may make representations to the ministry concerning disclosure.
+The ministry will provide notice before granting access to a record that might contain information that is exempt for disclosure under FIPPA so that the affected party may make representations to the ministry concerning disclosure.
 Should the ministry decide not to disclose certain records, the requester has the right to appeal that decision to the office of the Information and Privacy Commissioner, who will make a decision on the disclosure of the record.